 Windows runs multiple instances of svchost.exe to separate and manage different groups of services.
 This approach improves system stability, efficiency, and security by isolating services from one another.

-How to check if svchost.exe is infected?
+How can I check whether svchost.exe is infected?

-You can check if svchost.exe is infected by opening the Task Manager, right-clicking the process, and selecting Open file location.
+You can check if svchost.exe is infected by opening Task Manager, right-clicking the process, and selecting Open file location.
 If the file isn’t located in C:\Windows\System32 or consumes a lot of resources, it may be malware.